 Broadleaf weeds are tenacious.
 To keep your lawn weed-free, bag, and trash weeds that have been pulled.
 If you plan to use the weeds for compost, bury them at least one foot deep in any compost pile to ensure the weeds decompose.

 The reason it is important to get rid of weeds is due to the fact any flowering weeds may still release seeds after they are killed or pulled from the soil.

 Maintain a Healthy Lawn

-One of the best ways to keep your lawn broadleaf-free is to ensure your lawn’s health.
-A thick, well-groomed lawn with healthy grasses presents fewer opportunities for weeds to sprout.
+One of the best ways to keep your lawn broadleaf-free is to ensure your grass is healthy.
+A thick, well-groomed lawn provides fewer opportunities for weeds to sprout.
 Bare patches and sickly grass are easy prey for broadleaf invaders.

-By fertilizing your lawn, or using a Weed & Feed product in spring and fall, you promote lawn health and keep weeds out.
-When mowing use a moderate-to-high mowing height to ensure the best health of your grass.
+Fertilize your lawn with a custom lawn plan from Sunday.
+This will keep grass thick enough to choke out broadleaf weeds.
+When mowing, use a moderate-to-high mowing height to ensure the best health of your grass.
 Mowing at a low height will allow more light to reach low-growing weed species such as clover, encouraging them to take over your yard.